Klipper3d/klipper/docs/Debugging.md

 ```

 Then, with simulavr running in another window, one can run the
-following to read gcode from a file (eg, "test.gcode"), process it
+following to read G-Code from a file (eg, "test.gcode"), process it
 with Klippy, and send it to Klipper running in simulavr (see
 [installation](Installation.md) for the steps necessary to build the
 python virtual environment):